omer3kale/SichrPlace/docs/docs__MONGODB_CLEANUP_COMPLETE.md

 # MongoDB References Cleanup - Complete ✅

 ## Overview
-Successfully removed all MongoDB/Mongoose references from the active SichrPlace77 codebase, moving them to a `backend/legacy-mongodb/` directory for historical reference.
+Successfully removed all MongoDB/Mongoose references from the active sichrplace codebase, moving them to a `backend/legacy-mongodb/` directory for historical reference.

 ## What Was Moved to `backend/legacy-mongodb/`